ak-rex/ClockworkPi-pi-gen/README.md

     If set, then instead of working through the numeric stages in order, this list will be followed.
 For example setting to `"stage0 stage1 mystage stage2"` will run the contents of `mystage` before stage2.
 Note that quotes are needed around the list.
 An absolute or relative path can be given for stages outside the pi-gen directory.

+ * `EXPORT_CONFIG_DIR` (Default: `$BASE_DIR/export-image`)

+    If set, use this directory path as the location of scripts to run when generating images.
+An absolute or relative path can be given for a location outside the pi-gen directory.

 A simple example for building Raspberry Pi OS:

 ```bash